 My published research covers topics ranging from the emergence of new languages, pervasive form-meaning associations, the adaptability of speech sound systems, patterns of information packing , and the prehistory of worldwide linguistic diversity.

-Previously I was the 2019-2020 Maury Green Fellow at the Radcliffe Institute for Advanced Studies at Harvard University.
+Previously I was a a Harvard Data Science Initative Fellow based at the Culture, Cognition, Coevultion Lab led by Joseph Henrich, based at the Department of Human Evolutionary Biology at Harvard University, a research affiliate of the Department of Linguistic and Cultural Evolution at the Max Planck Institute for the Science of Human History in Jena (Germany) and the 2019-2020 Maury Green Fellow at the Radcliffe Institute for Advanced Studies at Harvard University.
 Before I was postdoctoral researcher at the Comparative Linguistics Department at the University of Zürich (Switzerland) between 2015-2019.
 I received a Ph.D. in Computer Sciences from the Max Planck Institute for Mathematics in the Sciences while simultaneously I held an affiliation to the Department of Linguistics at the Max Planck Institute for Evolutionary Anthropology, both institutes from Leipzig (Germany).
 I obtained my B.Sc. in Physics and M.Sc. in Interdisciplinary and Statistical Physics from the Balseiro Institute in Bariloche (Argentina).